QSXW/Data-Structures-and-Algorithm-Analysis/README.md

 # Data-Structures-and-Algorithm-Analysis
-Highly optimised Data Structures and Algorithm Analysis  get rid of the shackles of textbooks.
+* Highly optimized Data Structures and Algorithm Analysis get rid of the shackles of textbooks.